eokoe/http-callback-service/README.md

     method  = POST, GET, PUT or HEAD url     = http or https + host + (maybe a port) and path_query

-Return an HTTP 201 with header Location, where you can GET to check for success
+Return an HTTP 201 with header Location, where you can GET to check for verifying success

 ## Optional parameters